oxford-arc/jade-docs/docs/source/jade/getting-account.rst

 When your account has been approved, you will receive an email from jade-support@arc.ox.ac.uk requesting your SSH public key.
 You should reply to this email with your key.

-Once your account is set up by the team, you will receive an automated email with your JADE@ARC user id and temporary password.
+Once your account is set up by the team, you will receive an automated email with your JADE\@ARC user id and temporary password.